dinarabdullin/PDSFit/README.md

 ## Copyright
 This program can be distributed under the GNU General Public License.

-If you use this code / program, please cite:
+If you use this program, please cite:
-[the reference will hopefully appear soon]
+Dinar Abdullin, Pablo Rauh Corro, Tobias Hett, Olav Schiemann, Magn.
+Reson.
+Chem.
+2024, 62, 37-60.